 Planning poker is a consensus-based, gamified technique for estimating, mostly used to estimate effort or relative size of development goals in software development.
 In this in depth article, you will know all about how to use the planning poker as effective agile estimation technique.

 Planning poker is the method of deriving estimate or ‘size of work’ for a task to be completed by a team.
-It is concusses based estimation technique where each individual, who is part of the team, cast their vote for the estimate.
+It is consensus based estimation technique where each individual, who is part of the team, cast their vote for the estimate.
 The entire team is collectively responsible for the final estimation.
-The planning poker is typically used in (but not limited to) software development project with using agile methodologies like scrum and extreme programming.
+The planning poker is typically used in (but not limited to) software development project with using agile methodologies like Scrum and extreme programming.

 Planning poker was first designed by James Grenning and it made popularize by Mike Cohn who also trade mark the phrase Planning Poker.